Python-SIP/sip/doc/directives.rst

 The optional :directive:`%ConvertFromTypeCode` sub-directive is used to specify the handwritten code that converts an instance of the mapped type to a Python object.

+The optional :directive:`%ReleaseCode` sub-directive is used to specify the handwritten code that releases an instance of the mapped type to the heap.

 For example::